nuclei/responsive-image/README.md

 ```

 ### Resizing
-When the `resizing` attribute is present on a `<responsive-image>` the image will resize to always fill the full height and width.
-The aspect ratio of the image will be kept but part of the image might be cut off.
+When the `resizing` attribute is set to none on a `<responsive-image>` the image will not resize to fit the container.

 ### Align
 **Warning:** [`object-fit`](https://caniuse.com/#search=object-fit) and [`object-position`](https://caniuse.com/#search=object-fit) is used for the align options, so make sure the support fits with your target audience.